koodiohto/knn-recommender/README.md

 # API

+Scroll to right to see all the columns...

 Method             | Arguments          | Returns      | Description                      | Example
 ------------------|---------------|---------------|-------------|------------
 KNNRecommender | ```userItemMatrix: Array<Array<string or number>> or null ```| void | This constructor takes a X x Y user item matrix as its argument.
 X[0] column represents the user id's and Y[0] the item labels.
 The cells in the matrix are expected to contain either -1 (dislike), 0 (no rating given) or 1 (like).
 The matrix can be null and you can use the addNewItemToDataset anda addNewUserToDataset methods for initializing the matrix | ```const kNNRecommender = new KNNRecommender([['emptycorner', 'item 1', 'item 2', 'item 3', 'item 4','item 5', 'item 6', 'item 7'], ['user 1', 1, -1, 0, 0, -1, 1, 0], ['user 2', 1, -1, 0, 1, -1, 0, 0]]) ```